-I like to serve mine with a little lettuce and sprinkle of no sugar added salsa.
-This recipes is so delicious and is still wonderful even warmed up as leftovers!
+I like to serve mine with a little lettuce and a sprinkle of no sugar added salsa.
+This recipe is so delicious and is still wonderful even warmed up as leftovers!

 To follow along with more from My Table of Three come visit me on Social Media!

 A warm tender pastry filled with a Fajita inspired chicken and pepper mixture.
 This low carb ring makes for a great appetizer or special weekend meal!